UniversalDependencies/docs/_fr/index.md

   - As a cross-reference to subject, person is also marked on finite verbs ([VERB](), [AUX]()).
 - [layered features](../../u/overview/feat-layers.html) [Number[psor]]() and [Person[psor]]() are used on possessive personal determiners to indicate possessor related features.

-Note that since version 2.17, the four treebanks built from SUD (GSD, Sequoia, ParisStories and Rhapsodie) have used a more detailed feature system:
+Note that since version 2.17, the four treebanks built from SUD (GSD, Sequoia, ParisStories and Rhapsodie) use a more detailed feature system:
  - `Number[cxtx]` and `Gender[cxtx]` when the corresponding feature is not morphologically marked but can be inferred from the context.
  - `Number[lex]` and `Gender[lex]` when the corresponding feature is lexical and not morphological , such as the [Gender]() of nouns
  - `Tense[denom]`, which is used for denominative features (associated with `VerbForm=Part`).